Overview on HIV/AIDS

 Scientists believe that the HIV came from a certain kind of chimpanzee that lived in West Africa.
 The animal is said to carry the chimpanzee version of HIV.
-When human beings hunted chimpanzees and came into close contact with the chimpanzees’ infected blood, the people acquired it and the virus slowly spread around Africa until it reach the rest of the world.
+When human beings hunted chimpanzees and came into close contact with the chimpanzees’ infected blood, the people acquired it and the virus slowly spread across Africa until it reaches the rest of the world.

-HIV/AIDS can be transmitted through exchange of infected bodily fluids.
-Semen, blood, pre-seminal fluid, vaginal fluids, rectal mucous, and breast milk are the usual carriers of HIV/AIDS.
+HIV/AIDS can be transmitted through the exchange of infected bodily fluids.
+Semen, blood, pre-seminal fluid, vaginal fluids, rectal mucus, and breast milk are the usual carriers of HIV/AIDS.

 When we say unprotected, it means that no condom or other protection was used.
 Condoms, etc are effective in blocking the transfer of infected bodily fluids from one person to another.